 …to ensure it can hold your plants sturdily.

-Choosing the right pallet for your garden is considered the most challenging because many businesses don’t sell or offer their pallets, which makes it not easy to find (from a recycled to a brand new one).
+Choosing the right pallet for your garden is considered the most challenging because many businesses don’t sell or offer their pallets, which makes them not easy to find (from recycled to brand new ones).